iohzrd/uberdict/README.md

 assert ud['a.b'] == 'a.b'
 assert getattr(ud, 'a.b') == 'a.b'
 assert ud.a.b == 'a->b'
-del ud['a.b']  # dotted-key has precedence, so top-level entry removed assert ud['a'] == {'b': 'a->b'}
+del ud['a.b']  # dotted-key has higher precedence, so top-level entry removed assert ud['a'] == {'b': 'a->b'}
 del ud['a.b']  # no top-level key now, so nested entry removed assert ud == {'a': {}}